JustinGOSSES/data_dot_json_over_time/README.md

 programmatically recognize when a landing page might be down but a download distribution URL still be up as those might be targets for archiving.

+## Contributing

+This repository is currently being used for experiments to see how much use analysis of agency level data.json might be for understanding availability of U.S. government federal open data.
+It is a very narrow analysis.
+There are lots of other efforts in the broader space.

+If you have questions or want to get in touch on related efforts/analysis leave an issue on this repository or find my contact email.